estevaofon/markdown-viewer/README.md

 ```
 ## Usage

-Once installed, you can use the markdown_viewer command to convert and view Markdown files.
+Once installed, you can use the markdownv command to convert and view Markdown files.
 The basic usage is as follows:

 ```sh
 markdownv path/to/readme.md